 The policies and procedures presented within this Report are applicable to both Mid Locations.
 Students, faculty, staff and visitors are encouraged to use this Report as a reference for safe practices and procedures on and off campus.
 This Report, as well as various other College policies, procedures, and safety information is available on the College's Campus Safety and Security webpage.
 Each member of the College community receives an e-mail notification that the current year's Report has been published.
 The Report is attached to the email and the body of the email provides a link to access it online.
 There is also information on obtaining a paper copy.
-Further, through the online application process, prospective students and employees are provided with information about the Report and the address of the website for accessing it.
-Paper copies of the Report can be obtained by contacting Martricia M. Farrell, Director of College Compliance and Ethics, 1375 S. Clare Ave., Harrison, Michigan 48625, (989) 386-6622, Ext.
-394, or by emailing sos@midmich.edu.
+Further, the availability of this report is also posted on the Admissions application website and included on all Human Resources employment application forms, informing prospective students and employees how to access and obtain a copy of the ASR.
+Paper copies of the Report can be requested by emailing sos@midmich.edu.